 Hopefully you won’t ever need to use this kit, but you will definitely want to have it ready in case you need to GO.

 Note that, after most disasters, the local government does respond by opening shelters for people who had to evacuate their homes.
-In a large-scale disaster though, these shelters can be very underequipped (think Katrina).
+In a large-scale disaster though, these shelters can be very under equipped (think Katrina).
 So it is good to have your own supplies instead of relying on FEMA to provide for you.
-Please read our post about Bug Out Bags to learn more about packing for survival situations.
+Please read our post about Bug Out Bags if you want a packing list for survival situations.